 I applied for Dorset Software as the graduate roles sounded really appealing, and it seemed like an ideal transition into the technology industry from university, especially having minimal prior experience in programming.
 The fact that a small percentage of employees come from a computer science related background made me feel a lot more confident about the whole procedure.

-The application process was really smooth and responsive; after applying online I had a friendly telephone call to get to know me further and learn a bit about my degree.
+The application process was really smooth and responsive; after applying online I had a friendly chat to get to know me further and learn a bit about my degree.
 Shortly after that I was invited to an interview day down in Poole, where you meet some members of staff and they give you a picture into day-to-day life at the company.
 I found the interview itself to be really insightful, and they don’t pounce on you with any sneaky, technical questions.
 It’s also a great opportunity to have a look around Poole and get to know the area, and maybe hit up the beach if the weather’s nice!
 Within a week of the interview I received my offer to start the following month.

 Right from the off you’re assigned a mentor who offers support with your training, as well as any other aspect of life at Dorset Software.
 During the training you learn a range of programming concepts, such as C#, SQL Database, and HTML.
 I found these training courses thorough and challenging, and you really feel like you’ve learnt something new every day.
 Also, with my mentor’s assistance and regular progress meetings, I never felt too overwhelmed or out of my depth.